rajatsharma/roadrunner/README.md

 go install github.com/rajatsharma/roadrunner
 ```

-- Run this command to omit types from typescript files in a dir and convert them all to JS
+- Run this command to convert Javascript files in a dir to Typescript

 ```shell
 roadrunner src dest